project-rootbox/project-rootbox.github.io/source/guide.rst

 A command can also be passed via the command line::

-  rootbox box.run -n mybox -c 'echo 123'
+  rootbox box.run mybox -c 'echo 123'

 Box factories
 *************